Diabetic Foot Care

 If you have any questions please feel free to contact our offices located in Beavercreek, Dayton, and Vandalia, OH .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Proper foot care is something many older adults forget to consider.
-If you have any concerns about your feet and ankles, contact one of our podiatrists from Community Foot Specialists.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If you are suffering from hyperhidrosis contact one of our podiatrists of Community Foot Specialists.
+Our doctors can provide the care you need to attend to all of your foot and ankle needs.

 If you have any questions please feel free to contact our offices located in Beavercreek, Dayton, and Vandalia, OH .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.